 The Liberian Registry has also trained its auditors to conduct MLC 2006 inspections The Administration is offering shipowners and ship managers a block fee arrangement (BFA) for verification and certification for compliance with the MLC 2006.
 The BFA includes the fee for review and acceptance of the shipowners Declaration of Maritime Labour Compliance (DMLC) Part II, initial and intermediate verification inspections and issuance of certificate and certificate amendments during the five year term of the Maritime Labour Certificate.

 The Liberian Administration has professionally trained its auditors who are strategically located in key ports globally to provide effective and efficient MLC inspections and verification of Liberian flag ships.
 The Administration’s review of the company’s DMLC Part II will significantly reduce the duration of the on board inspection, thus saving the crews valuable time.

 For additional information, please contact:

-Mr. Reynaldo Garibaldi, Senior Vice President, Audits and Inspection Coordination
+Mr. Reynaldo Garibaldi, Executive Vice President, Maritime Operations

 22980 Indian Creek Drive, Suite 200